cjoakim/azure-cognitive-search-example/README.md

 file written: tmp/top_words_flanagan.json
 ```

-The returned document is the image (shown above) of Shalane Flanagan winning the 2017 New York City Marathon.
+The returned document represents the image (shown above) of Shalane Flanagan winning the 2017 New York City Marathon.
+The actual image file can then be read from Azure Storage using the returned URL.

 This search demonstrates that **Azure Cognitive Search** is more than a simple search engine;
 it is an ***AI-driven Cognitive*** search engine.
 In the case of this jpg image document, the